Deepwalker/backslant/README.md

 Arguments
 ---------

 To define tag arguments you can use arg=`parentised python expression or variable name` or `tag.class {'a': 5, 'b': ' '.join(options.classes)}` form.

 Render or not render?
 ---------------------

 When template compiled, we need it to place in module somehow.
 If you have any tags or calls in top level, then we definitely must place them into function.
 And we create `render` function for this purpose.
 Then you import template and call this `render`.

 But if you have not in top level, then will yield anything, then function is not needed - you can create library file.
-So - if you template on top level only defines functions and imports, then backslant will not implicitly cover it in `render` function, and this is way to define your template libs.
-You even can distribute it on PyPi.
+So - if you template on top level only defines functions and imports, then backslant will not implicitly cover it in `render` function, and this is the way to define your template libs.
+You can even distribute it on PyPi.

 Flask